Dhilipfr/langgraph-agent-orchestrator-mcp-tool/README.md

-# Agent Orchestration System
+# IT Service Management Agent Orchestration System

-This project implements an agent orchestration system using LangGraph and the Model Context Protocol (MCP).
-It coordinates specialized agents for team management and engagement information through a supervisor that delegates tasks and integrates responses.
+This project implements an AI-powered IT Service Management (ITSM) system using LangGraph and the Model Context Protocol (MCP).
+It coordinates specialized agents for service desk and IT staff management through an intelligent supervisor that delegates tasks and integrates responses.

 ## Project Structure